 Mutual funds are professionally managed portfolios that pool money from multiple investors to buy shares of stocks, bonds, or other securities.
 The minimum initial investment for most mutual funds ranges from $1,000 to $10,000 but there are no investment minimums for additional purchases.

 When you buy or redeem a mutual fund, you are transacting directly with the fund, whereas with ETFs and stocks, you are trading on the secondary market.
 Unlike stocks and ETFs, mutual funds trade only once per day, after the markets close at 4 p.m.
 ET.
 If you enter a trade to buy or sell shares of a mutual fund, your trade will be executed at the next available net asset value, which is calculated after the market closes and typically posted by 6 p.m.
 ET.
 This price may be higher or lower than the previous day's closing NAV.

-Some equity and bond funds settle on the next business day, while other funds may take up to three business days to settle.
+Some equity and bond funds settle on the next business day, while other funds may take up to 3 business days to settle.
 If you exchange shares of one fund for another fund within the same fund family, the trade will usually settle on the next business day.

 Mutual fund sales charges and fees

 Mutual fund trades may be subject to a variety of charges and fees.
 Some funds carry a sales charge or load, which are fees you pay to buy or sell shares in the fund, similar to paying a commission on a stock trade.
-These can be in the form of upfront payments (front-end load) or feed you pay when you sell shares (contingent deferred sales charge).
+These can be in the form of upfront payments (front-end load) or fees you pay when you sell shares (contingent deferred sales charge).

 In addition to loads, you need to know what, if any, fees may apply to the funds you are trading.
 These may include: